felixiho/motor-docs/docs/about.md

 This shows a list of all pending policy modifications.

 When you click on one, if the new details meet the standard, you can accept or decline the request.

+### Add vehicles
+To add new vehicle make go to `Add vehicle make` and input the make name.

+To add new vehicle model go to `Add vechicle model` and select the make before inputing the model name.